-NEVER WALK ALONE, especially at night.
+AVOID WALKING ALONE, especially at night.

-Do not take shortcuts; travel well-lit busy routes.
+Do not take shortcuts thru unlit or unfamiliar isolated areas, travel well-lit busy routes.

 If you feel like you're being followed, change directions and head for an area with lights and people.
+Use your cellphone if you have one and call the Police.
 If you're in trouble, SCREAM!!!
 It's your number one defense.